2010

 ● Saturday, 10-30-2010: Today I took my old blue 1982 Toyota Cressida to the junkyard (also known as the crusher), under a program in which the state pays owners of old cars $1,000 to “retire” them.
 I felt a tinge of sadness about getting rid of it.
 I’ve owned it and driven it regularly for over twenty years.
 I tried to get a photographer to take a picture of the car, but I was unable to find one open so early.
 And I felt I didn’t have the time or the patience to postpone the action.
 That was by far the longest I’ve ever owned any motor vehicle.
 I suffered with it for many years, especially the last few years.
 I hope I never again have to own a car that long.
 Compared to it (and to my father’s, the same model, but 1984), my new car (1991 Toyota Cressida) is a dream car.
 In an instant, I’ve gone from a lousy car to a fine car.
 I’ll probably get rid of Jerry’s car soon the same way.

-● 10-31-2010: Good and Bad Arguments to Legalize Marijuana: I believe that marijuana should be legalized because, although its use is counterproductive for many users, it’s a victimless crime, and a person ought to have the right to do it.
+● 10-31-2010: Good and Bad Arguments to Legalize Marijuana: I believe that marijuana should be legalized because, although it’s counterproductive for many users, it’s a victimless crime, and a person ought to have the right to do it.
 Spending your time watching inane television programs, too, is bad, but we shouldn’t prosecute people for it.
 That would do more harm than good, to the abusers, to their family and friends, and to the rest of us, who must pay for the legal apparatus.

 But let’s separate the good arguments here from the bad.
 One of the latter is the observation that the laws against marijuana are disproportionately enforced against persons of color.
 Which is true but irrelevant.
 If the laws prohibiting murder were disproportionately enforced against persons of color, would this be a reason to legalize murder?